-From miso chicken to chicken katsu to teriyaki meatballs, here are our best Japanese chicken recipes – approved by kids and adults alike.
+From chicken teriyaki to yakitori to chicken katsu, here are our best Japanese chicken recipes—approved by kids and adults alike.
 With so many delicious options, you’re sure to find something you’ll want to make for dinner tonight.

-When comes to weeknight dinners, chicken is always the ingredient that comes to mind.
+When it comes to weeknight dinners, chicken is always the ingredient that comes to mind.
 In my household, we have chicken dinner at least once a week.
 They are always dependable and crowd-pleasing.
 Here, I’ve pulled together a list of Japanese chicken recipes that have been thoroughly approved by our readers and my family, including my two self-acclaimed food critic kiddos.

 With easy ingredients and fail-proof methods, each of these recipes is the workhorse of Japanese home cooks.
 You’ll find sweet and sour chicken meatballs, teriyaki chicken, butter shoyu chicken, crispy bite-size karaage fried chicken, and more on the menu.
 I hope they will be your favorites too!

 20 Best Japanese Chicken Recipes for Dinner Tonight

 You can always count on meatballs when you need a winning dinner recipe that will please every palate.
 What makes this chicken recipe stands out is its irresistibly sweet and sour sauce.
 It goes so well with steamed rice or noodles like slippery udon.
-To save time, feel free to make extra for freezing and reach for it during an emergency meal.
+They also freeze well so you can reach for these babies anytime!

 2. Miso Chicken

-This Miso Chicken is one of the most popular chicken recipes among our readers!
-Marinated in a homemade all-purpose miso sauce and pan-fried till crispy, you’ll get chicken so moist and flavorful that you’d want to make it regularly.
+This miso chicken is one of the most popular chicken recipes among our readers!
+Marinated in a homemade all-purpose miso sauce and pan-fried till crispy, you’ll get chicken so moist and full of umami that you’d want to make it regularly.

 Chicken teriyaki doesn’t require any introduction since every household outside of Japan is also making the famous chicken dish for dinner.
 But if you’ve been using the bottled teriyaki sauce, it’s time to ditch it for an easy homemade sauce.
 My recipe shows you how to prepare the classic chicken teriyaki in the authentic Japanese cooking method.
 Not only it tastes better, but you’d also be surprised how easy it is to make your own sauce!